-- Be at least 16 years of age and in your graduating year. - Have at least 26 credits. - Have an interest in working with Construction Technology or Technological Design. - Be in good academic standing, including completion of all compulsory courses required for an Ontario Secondary School Diploma. - Have an understanding and working knowledge of mathematical concepts and principles. - Be willing to attend classes at St. Oscar Romero Catholic Secondary School or at Monsignor Fraser College - Norfinch Campus and the College of Carpenters and Allied Trades Training Centre, and travel across the GTA as needed to participate in a Cooperative Education placement. - Have minimum Grade 11 Workplace Mathematics.
+- Be at least 16 years of age and in your graduating year. - Have at least 26 credits. - Have an interest in working with Construction Technology or Technological Design. - Be in good academic standing, including completion of all compulsory courses required for an Ontario Secondary School Diploma. - Have an understanding and working knowledge of mathematical concepts and principles. - Be willing to attend classes at St. Oscar Romero Catholic Secondary School or at Monsignor Fraser College - Norfinch Campus and the College of Carpenters and Allied Trades Training Centre, and travel across the GTA as needed to participate in a Cooperative Education placement. - Grade 12 Mathematics recommended.